Volunteering at Trans Lifeline

 Internships

-Internships with Trans Lifeline offer a chance to connect with our work on a deeper level, gain valuable skills and educational credits.
-At this time, internships are unpaid and are open to enrolled undergraduate and graduate students.
+Internships with Trans Lifeline offer a chance to connect with our work on a deeper level, and gain valuable skills and educational credits.
+Currently, internships are unpaid and open to enrolled undergraduate and graduate students.

 Internships are not usually listed, but the following departments usually host 1-2 interns at a time: